-There are few places in the world where you can see the ocean glow.
-There are just five ecosystems in the world in fact, where you can visit a bioluminescent bay, and Puerto Rico is home to three of them.
+There are few places where you can see the ocean glow.
+There are just five ecosystems in the world, where you can visit a bioluminescent bay, and Puerto Rico is home to three of them.

 Tiny organisms cause the bays in Puerto Rico to sparkle like a starry night sky.
-You can go snorkeling, kayaking, and even swimming among the bioluminescence here.
+You can go snorkelling, kayaking, and even swimming among the bioluminescence here.
 It's an experience not to be forgotten and a must on any Puerto Rico itinerary.

 The Natural Reserve of Mosquito Bay provides the perfect setting for bioluminescence.
 The mangrove swamps feed the organisms with decaying organic matter, creating the perfect habitat.